Board of Elections urged to choose early voting sites in all Atlantic County districts

-The Atlantic County Board of Elections will meet on Aug.
-20 to choose early voting locations, Chair Lynn Caterson said Wednesday, a day after county commissioners passed a resolution urging locations be provided in all five county voting districts.
+The Atlantic County Board of Elections will meet July 20 to choose early voting locations, Chair Lynn Caterson said Wednesday, a day after county commissioners passed a resolution urging locations be provided in all five county voting districts.

 The resolution, sponsored by Commissioner Ernest Coursey, also supported the elections board choosing the four sites offered by the county and one offered by Atlantic City.
 Coursey is a Democrat who represents Atlantic City and Pleasantville, and who has previously expressed concern that his constituents might have to travel too far to vote early.